 (2C) Email is the official medium of communication of the Cache GOP.
 The notice requirements specified in these by-laws, as well as for event invitations, shall be delivered via the official Cache GOP email service.
 Official communications, notice, and invitations may be delivered via electronic media and/or hard copy media at the discretion of the Chair.

 ARTICLE 3.
 OFFICERS

 (3A) The officers of the Central Committee shall consist of a Chair, Vice Chair, Secretary and Treasurer.
-Such officers shall be elected at the organizing convention held in odd- numbered years in accordance with the provisions of the Utah Republican Party Constitution.
+Such officers shall be elected by the Central Committee, County Delegates and ex officio delegates at the organizing convention held in odd- numbered years in accordance with the provisions of the Utah Republican Party Constitution.
 Such officers shall be seated immediately after election and shall serve through the next county organizing convention.

 ARTICLE 4.
 DUTIES OF OFFICERS

 (4A1) COUNTY Chair.
 The Chair of the Central Committee, in addition to the duties with which he/she is charged by statute, shall be the chief executive officer of the Republican Party in Cache County and shall preside over all meetings of the Central Committee, the Executive Committee and the Advisory Committee.
 He/she shall effectuate the policies determined by said committees and shall perform all duties as may be prescribed by these By- laws, or as may be assigned by the Executive Committee or the Central Committee.

 (4A2) He/she shall arrange for a biennial review of the Central Committee finances and records to be completed by a qualified person approved by a majority of the executive committee, who is not a member of the executive committee, two weeks prior to the County Organizing Convention (odd-numbered years), so that a report of the audit may be given at the convention.

 (4A3) At any of the above committee meetings, the Chair or acting Chair may vote to make or break a tie.